Memorial and Breastmilk Jewellery FAQ’s Notices and Announcements

 Q4: I paid for Special Delivery, why did you only send the kit first class/why did I only get a first class stamp in my kit?

-Also on our Sending Kits page it advises that you must upgrade the stamp to Special Delivery at your own cost.
+On our Sending Kits page it advises that you must upgrade the stamp to Special Delivery at your own cost.
 Also see section 5.7 of our Terms and Conditions which you agree to twice when placing an order with us.

 Q5: Can I order in time for someone’s birthday/wedding/holidays?